Optimize Resources by Scheduling Preventive Maintenance in 3 Easy Steps

 Herb Savje, manager of Howard County (Md.)
 Public School System, realized surprising information about the system’s maintenance plan, once the proper tools were implemented: “When we started, we thought we knew…where the problems were… What we found was that we weren’t performing preventive maintenance on a continuous basis.
 What the surveys had showed us was that the problems we had, which was properly conditioning our spaces, actually translated into a lack of preventive maintenance.”

 As our business environment becomes more and more complex, so too, do the tasks required for proper management.
 Leaders and innovators utilize every tool at their disposal to simplify processes, allowing them to focus their energies to more pressing issues.
-Facility Maintenance software not only simplifies the process of creating an emergency service request, it allows you to develop and automate a PM plan and provides valuable data so you can identify trends, predict future issues, and plan accordingly.
+Facility Maintenance software not only simplifies the process of creating an emergency service request, it allows you to develop and automate a preventative maintenance plan and provides valuable data so you can identify trends, predict future issues, and plan accordingly.

 How Does it Work?